The Spiritual Exercises of St. Ignatius of LoyolaA Retreat In Everyday Life

 What is the cost?

-The suggested fee is $50 a session ($200 a month).
+The suggested fee is $75 a session ($300 a month).
 Loyola’s standard fee for spiritual direction is $85 per session.
 We believe that lack of financial resources should not be a barrier to receiving spiritual direction at Loyola.
-Therefore we consider each person’s financial circumstances and a mutually acceptable reimbursement plan will be determined.
+Therefore we consider each person’s financial circumstances and a mutually acceptable payment plan will be determined.